James Linder, MD, Chief Executive Officer

 His professional and academic research interests have focused on solid organ transplantation, informatics and clinical laboratory automation, which include but are not limited to: robotics, information systems, medical utilization managment and outcomes optimization.
 Dr. Markin is a member of multiple national organizations and his work has been published extensively in professional publications.

-Sue Nuss, PhD, serves as the chief nursing officer for Nebraska Medicine and the vice president of operations at Bellevue Medical Center.
+Sue Nuss, PhD, serves as the chief nursing officer for Nebraska Medicine.

 Dr. Nuss has more than 36 years nursing experience, including 25 years in pediatric oncology and 11 years in nursing administration.
 She earned an Associate of Nursing Degree and Doctor of Philosophy from the University of Nebraska Medical Center in Omaha, Nebraska; a Bachelor of Science Degree in Nursing from Syracuse University in Syracuse, New York; a Master of Science Degree in Nursing from Seton Hall University in South Orange, New Jersey; and a Master of Business Administration Degree from the University of Colorado in Denver, Colorado.

 She also serves as a member of the Nebraska Medicine Board of Directors, the Nebraska Medicine Guild Board, and the Vizient Chief Nursing Officer Steering Committee.
 Dr. Nuss is the UNMC College of Nursing associate dean for Nebraska Medicine Nursing in which she strengthens the academic-clinical partnership between the college of nursing and Nebraska Medicine.